satindersharma/c/README.md

     cout << price;  //due to apprasent in function, thus this gonna change }
 ```
-the above is helpful if we have large amount of data, so copyp may decrrease the efficincy
+the above is helpful if we have large amount of data, so copy may decrrease the efficincy

 ```cpp
 void greet(string& name){